Packages

 By subsampling

-Returns one random location for each time step.
-The additional column n_subsampled shows from how many locations this location was sampled.
+Returns the first position for each time step.
+The column n_subsampled shows from how many positions this position was sampled.

 # Thin the data by subsampling with a 60-second interval